CAMeL-Lab/camel_morph/README.md

 ## Camel Morph SIGMORPHON 2022

-For instructions related to inspecting, making use of, replicating the results obtained for the SIGMORPHON 2022 Camel Morph paper[^1], and the data, see the [Camel Morph SIGMORPHON 2022](https://github.com/CAMeL-Lab/camel_morph/tree/main/sigmorphon2022_release) section in the `./sigmorphon2022_release` folder.
+For instructions related to inspecting, making use of, replicating the results obtained for the SIGMORPHON 2022 Camel Morph paper[^1], and the data, see the [official_releases/sigmorphon2022_release/](./official_releases/sigmorphon2022_release/) folder.

 ## Data